-Mr Douglas J. Ritchie who is a Registered Migration Agent and a member of the Migration Institute of Australia, is the Managing Partner of VISAIDE (Migration & Visa Consultants) whose Registered Office is located in Chennai, South India, since April, 1992.
+Mr Douglas J. Ritchie who is a Registered Migration Agent is the Managing Partner of VISAIDE (Migration & Visa Consultants) whose Registered Office is located in Chennai, South India, since April, 1992.
 VISAIDE has been assisting prospective migrants who have successfully settled in Australia.
 This compilation of "Frequently Asked Questions" has been prepared for the intended reference, of interested individuals to create a better understanding of the process of immigration.

 In selecting an effective Immigration Consultant, it is advisable to consider the following: